swcarpentry/git-novice/episodes/03-create.md

 To interact with Git, we can also use the [Rstudio Terminal](https://docs.posit.co/ide/user/ide/guide/tools/terminal.html).

-In the Rstudio Terminal,
-We can check that everything is set up correctly by asking Git to tell us the `git status` of our project:
+In the RStudio Terminal, we can check that everything is set up correctly by asking Git to tell us the `git status` of our project:

 ```bash